 It’s a house with a rail-line attached!

 The scene, while it introduces their new house, is also simultaneously designed in a symbolic mode.
 Barely have they unloaded when the boy discovers the train.
 He is fascinated but Sarbojaya instinctively sees it as a threat to take her son away from her.
 She comes from behind to claim him, literally putting her arm around the boy.
 Seeds of conflict are already sown in this key composition.
+She leans on him and he has a faraway look.
 But as the rest of the film goes on to reveal, she is on a losing ground.
 Soon the boy is going to be attracted to the school and insist on joining it over the priestly training that is started for him.
 And in due course he is going to be leaving to join college in Calcutta—and by the very same train—in full awareness that the act is going to leave them both miserable.

 Ray famously described this as the boy “growing up and away from the mother”.